iisys-hof/map-matching-2/README.md

 If you don't have that much RAM, disable candidate adoption with \
 `--candidate-adoption-siblings off --candidate-adoption-nearby off` \
-but be aware that this reduces the map matching accuracy drastically.
+but be aware that this reduces the map matching accuracy drastically. \
+Works with about 16 GB of available system memory then, maybe less, depending on the amount of CPU cores available.

 If you don't want to use multi-threading for map matching enable \
+`--single-threading`. \
-`--single-threading`.
-This also reduces global memory usage.
+This also reduces global memory usage as parallel matching does not occur.